bradyjoslin/assembllm/README.md

 ## Advanced Task Configuration

 For more complex workflows, define and chain tasks together.
-Here’s an example:

 ### Example Task Configuration